SMILE Laser Eye Surgery

 Is SMILE laser eye surgery CRA eligible in Canada?

-The CRA lists laser eye surgery as an eligible medical expense.
+Yes.
+SMILE laser eye surgery is a CRA-eligible medical expense, which means it's reimbursable through your HSA.
+No prescription is required.
 SMILE (Small Incision Lenticule Extraction) is a laser refractive surgery procedure performed by a licensed ophthalmologist to correct myopia and astigmatism.
-Under paragraph 118.2(2)(a), amounts paid to a medical practitioner for medical procedures are eligible.

 What Qualifies